Universal MBQC with generalised parity-phase interactions and Pauli measurements: Conclusions and further work

 \section{Conclusions and further work}

 We presented a novel family of graph states that lead to approximately universal quantum computation using just measurements in two bases.
 Furthermore, depending on the chosen parameter, diagonal gates of arbitrarily high levels of the Clifford hierarchy can be implemented.
-The interactions needed to make the graph states described in this paper are available in both ion trap and superconducting quantum computing hardware which means proofs of concept could be implemented in a short timeframe.
-However, it remains unclear if such a measurement-based scheme would yield benefits over the circuit model on such architectures.
-One avenue of future work is to explore the applicability and/or advantages of the PPM scheme to quantum optics, which has already seen successful implementations of the one-way model \cite{walther2005experimental}.

 In the scheme we gave, each of the qubits whose measurement depends on previous outcomes is a correction involved in implementing a single $T$-gate.
 Hence, the number of required measurement/feed-forward cycles is clearly related to the $T$-depth of the associated circuit.
 We intend to make this relationship precise and relate to similar results known for the one-way model concerning pattern depth and parallelisation of measurements.
 Another avenue of future work is to understand the general properties of feed-forward in P-graph states.
 For instance, concepts like Flow and gFlow \cite{GFlow,MarkhamKashefi} are likely to apply with little modification to the `double edge' portion of a P-graph state, so it will be interesting to see if this can be extended.